amap-cvlab/ABot-PhysWorld/README.md

 ###  📢 Coming Soon
 The full EZS-Bench dataset and evaluation toolkit will be **publicly released** to advance research in embodied AI and world modeling.
 Stay tuned! 🔔

-🔗 *🔗 For more details, see the ABot-PhysWorld technical report.*
+🔗 *For more details, see the ABot-PhysWorld technical report.*

 ---